xyfJASON/vaes-pytorch/README.md

 $\beta$-VAE introduces a hyperparameter $\beta$ to balance the reconstruction term and KL term in the loss function, where $\beta=1$ corresponds to the original VAE.
 Larger $\beta$ creates a trade-off between reconstruction fidelity and the quality of distanglement within the learnt latent representations.

-By traversing along one dimension of the latent code and fixing other dimensions, we can find out which dimension controls what kind of semantic.

 **Reconstruction and random samples ($\beta=20$, CelebA 64x64)**:

 <p align="center">